 One time, when I was a kid, my father gave me some new five peso coins.
 He asked me to keep them, they are new, he said.
 I didn’t understand what he meant by “keeping” them.
 I went to our neighbor’s sari-sari store and spent those 5 peso coins.
 I saw his disappointment when a few days later, I told him that I already spent them all.

 See?
 I didn’t know that he actually wanted me to save the coins.
 Because along with the loan mentality, I was also raised with a consumer mentality.

 Malls are huge in the Philippines because people flock to them.
 It has become an extension of our living and dining rooms.
-Sunday is family day, which translates to hearing mass then spend the rest of the weekend in a mall.
+Sunday is a family day, which translates to hearing mass then spend the rest of the weekend in a mall.
 Malls are where we spend our hard earned money.
 Why?
 Simple – for most of us, we work and earn money so we have something to spend.
 Consumer mentality.

 It’s alright to spend.
 Because, why not?
 But along with spending, make sure that you are also saving.
 Another saving challenge: go ahead and buy that shoes.
-But remember to save the same amount that you spent for that shoes.
+But remember to save the same amount that you spent on that shoes.
 Because if you can withdraw P4,000 for a pair of shoes, why not save P4,000 for your future?

 We Love to Celebrate

 Fiesta culture.
 We love festivities, we love to celebrate.
 And when we celebrate, we spend!
 There’s nothing wrong about celebrating.
 But when you have to borrow money just to spend for a celebration, maybe it’s time to reconsider?